 The holiday season is upon us and you know what that means…hot chocolate, mistletoe, and freezing your fingers off trying to get those old strands of lights working!
 Don’t stress out.
 If you have strands of lights that you need to get rid of, don’t throw them away!
 Instead, bring them in to be recycled.

 The Loup City High School Family, Career and Community Leaders of America (FCCLA) organization won an Award of Excellence for their America Recycles Day activities during the June 29, 2013 Keep Nebraska Beautiful Annual Conference in Nebraska City.
-The group was recognized at the August 6th City Council meeting and the award will be presented to the school during the August 12th board meeting.

 During the Keep Nebraska Beautiful annual conference on June 27, 2013 held at the Nebraska City Lied Center, Keep Loup Basin beautiful was awarded the “Gold Affiliate” recognition.
 This is the highest level of achievement for the Nebraska Keep America Beautiful affiliates.

 Pictured, Linda Studnicka, Director of Keep Loup Basin Beautiful and Mike Hazen